Creating Exadata DB Systems

 If you plan to store database backups in Object Storage, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

 - Host and domain URL: Combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
 The maximum length is 64 characters.

 Click Show Advanced Options to specify advanced options for the DB system:

 - Disk redundancy: Exadata DB systems support only high redundancy (3-way mirroring).

-If you want to set a time zone other than UTC or the browser-detected time zone and if you do not see the time zone you are interested in, try selecting "Miscellaneous" as the time zone prefix.
+If you want to set a time zone other than UTC or the browser-detected time zone, and if you do not see the time zone you want, try selecting "Miscellaneous" in the Region or country list.

 Tags: Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

 - After you completed the network configuration and any advanced options, click Next.

 Database name: The name for the database.
 The database name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.